decanary/docs/specs.md

 - [Firmware](https://github.com/espruino/Espruino/blob/master/libs/banglejs/jswrap_bangle.c), I don't advise modifying this unless necessary - _almost everything_ can be done without writing a single line of C on the bangle js 2.

 This doc is in construction!

+Editing this to show Dan how to use git.